spcourse/shakespeare/shakespeare-short/contents.md

 (source: [Linguistic Data Consortium](https://www.kaggle.com/datasets/rtatman/english-word-frequency?resource=download))

-The goal is that, given this data, you want to compute scores that reflect how typical a score is for Shakespearean writing:
+The goal is to, given this data, compute scores that reflect how typical a score is for Shakespearean writing:

     mephistophilis,23.47
     launcelet,19.56